Workshops

 shibori collection may be made for personal research uses only.

-Michelle will be in attendance at the studio where she may be
+Michelle will be in attendance at the studio where she

 observed working with shibori techniques.
 She will also be on